 Residents in the AONB enjoy significant quality of life indicators due to the natural beauty characteristics conserved and enhanced in the AONB.

-The AONB Partnership consider that the introduction of industrial development off the coast of the AONB and further major developments potentially in the setting of the AONB will have an impact on the ability of the AONB to deliver statutory purpose and should be assessed.
+The AONB Partnership consider that the introduction of industrial development impacting the AONBs is likely to have an impact on the tourism industry and should be assessed.

 Yours sincerely,